Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 - `public_key` (String) The Public Key that can be used to verify the signature of the OIDC ID Token.
 - `subject` (String) The Subject (`sub` claim) of the OIDC ID Token.
 - `subjects` (Set of String) The set of accepted Subject values of the associated OIDC ID Token.
 Used only for cases where multiple Subjects can be matched.
-- `symmetric_key` (String, Sensitive) The Symmetric Key that can be used to verify the signature of the OIDC ID Token.

 <a id="nestedatt--terraform_workspace"></a>